anthonybennett/anthonybennett.github.io/level-up-your-js/notes/06-promises.md

 Now, why would we write it this way?
 Well, we wouldn't, necessarily, for trivial scenarios such as the above.

 But how about a more complicated scenario?
+Here, we have a function that _may_ run asynchronously, so we return a promise.

 ```javascript
 var example = {